 This is the 16th consecutive year that Norwich has received support from the Olmsted Foundation for students to travel abroad.
 Since 2005, about 78 students have benefited from this grant and have traveled to Tanzania, North Macedonia, Kazakhstan, Vietnam, Croatia, Senegal, El Salvador, Chile, Turkey, Slovenia, Georgia, Kosovo, Montenegro, Bosnia-Herzegovina, Israel and the Balkans.

-Adm.
-Kurt Tidd, U.S. Navy (Ret.), board chairman of the Olmsted Foundation, expressed great satisfaction with the cultural immersion program at Norwich.
+Retired U.S. Navy Adm.
+Kurt Tidd, the Olmsted Foundation’s board chairman, expressed great satisfaction with Norwich’s cultural immersion program.

 “The Olmsted Foundation is very pleased with its long-standing partnership with Norwich University,” Tidd said.
 “Year after year, Norwich uses these grants effectively to produce meaningful overseas broadening experiences for their cadets.
 Well done to Professor Travis Morris and the entire team at the Norwich Peace and War Center on their superb stewardship of this fine program.”